arbron/fvtt-summoner/readme.md

 ![Summon Usage](images/summon-usage.webp)

 The item usage window will allow you to decide whether you want something summoned at all, and if so, which of the variants you configured should be created.
-Once you are done with your summoned actor, simply use the `"Disiss"` button on the sheet header to send them away.
+Once you are done with your summoned actor, simply use the `"Dismiss"` button on the sheet header to send them away.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I2I53RGZS)